zACIID/Battleship/docs/api/notification-endpoints.md

 ##### Success

 - Status Code: 200
-- Array of [Notification](#notification) resources that were sent to the specified user
+- Array of [Notification](#notification) resources that were sent to the specified user, ordered by most recent

 ```json
 {